cpuimage/Places365/README.md

 # Places365
-Places365-CNNs (GoogleNet) implementation base on NCNN
+The Places365-CNNs for Scene Classification implementation base on NCNN

 The data Places365-Standard and Places365-Challenge are released at [Places2 website](http://places2.csail.mit.edu).